 1. Replace Agency Spend with AI Sourcing

-If you're paying 15-20% of salary per agency placement, that's the single biggest cost lever you can pull.
-For a team making 50 hires per year at an average salary of $80,000, agency fees alone can exceed $600,000 annually.
+If you’re paying 15-20% of salary per agency placement, that’s the single biggest cost lever you can pull.
+Agency fees for a team making 50 hires per year at an average salary of $80,000 can exceed $600,000 annually.
 An AI sourcing tool like Pin costs $100/month and scans 850M+ profiles - handling what agencies charge $15,000+ per placement to do.

-The math is simple: even replacing five agency placements per year saves $75,000+ while the AI tool costs $1,200 annually.
-That's a 60x return before you count the time-to-fill improvements.
+Here’s the math: replacing just five agency placements per year saves $75,000+ while an AI tool costs $1,200 annually.
+That’s a 60x return before you count the time-to-fill improvements.

 2. Cut Time-to-Fill Aggressively